gesslar/glpu/doc/wiki/efun_override/overrides.md

 ### PARAMETERS

-    mixed room - The room to write the message to. string msg - The message to write. mixed exclude - The object or array of objects to exclude from the message.
+* `mixed room` - The room to write the message to.
+* `string msg` - The message to write.
+* `mixed exclude` - The object or array of objects to exclude from the message.

-### RETURNS

 ## DESCRIPTION